straw-hat-team/adr/src/adrs/6310044131/README.md

 industry convention for movable resources and the feared ambiguity cannot arise under the qualification rule below.

-1. On any resource, the field `parent` refers to placement: the node of the tenant's container tree the resource lives in.
+1. On any resource, the field `parent` refers to position: the node of the tenant's hierarchy the resource is attached to.
 It has no other meaning, on any resource, in any service.
 2. Kinship between resources is always qualified, never bare:
    `parentSessionId`, `parentAgentId`, `sourceParentId`.
 A bare `parent` holding kinship is a review defect.
-3. Parent values are typed references (the id carries its kind, in the manner of `folders/876`), so the value documents what the parent is.
+3. Parent values are self-describing, so a value read in isolation says what it points at.
+Two mechanisms deliver that and both apply: the field's type, `trogon.hierarchy.v1alpha1.NodeId`, and the object id prefix carried inside the value, `node_01h9x`.
+Our prefix convention is what GCP achieves with a collection segment (`folders/876`); it is the same goal reached by the spelling this ecosystem already uses, so parent values take the prefix form and not the path form.
+The value names one node and never encodes ancestry.
 4. The spellings `parentId` and `parent_id` are disallowed, for a reason internal to our own naming pattern rather than imported taste.
 Every id-suffixed reference field we write is `<Type>Id`: the word before the suffix names a resource type (`agentId`, `sessionId`, `rubricId`).
-"Parent" is not a type; it is a role, and placement may point at a node of any kind, which is its entire point.
-So the two valid shapes are: role-named bare `parent` for placement, and role-plus-type `parent<Type>Id` for kinship (`parentSessionId`, where Session is the type). `parentId` is a role plus suffix with no type, fitting neither pattern, so it cannot be written.
+"Parent" is not a type; it is a role, and a position may point at a node of any kind, which is its entire point.
+So the two valid shapes are: role-named bare `parent` for position, and role-plus-type `parent<Type>Id` for kinship (`parentSessionId`, where Session is the type). `parentId` is a role plus suffix with no type, fitting neither pattern, so it cannot be written.
 This mirrors actual